APTrust/preservation-services/README.md

 # Deployment Notes

-On staging (and later, on demo and production) all logs, NSQ files, temp files and Redis aof files are in `/data/preserv`.
+The infrastructure for the new preservation-services has been updated to operate on the AWS PaaS offering Elasatic Container Service (ECS).
+The containers were updated to operate in a loosely coupled manner, providing greater flexibility for environments.

+All environments, staging, demo, and production, are running on ECS, with each of the environments built using AWS' CloudFormation, with Ansible for configuration management.
+Unlike the legacy environment, this new infrastructure is completely built from Infrastructure As Code.

+Logging is now set to be passed to Cloudwatch, the AWS aggregated logging service, with performance monitoring.   `/data/preserv`.

-However, you can direct worker logs to STDOUT by setting the following in the .env file:
+Worker logs are now directed to STDOUT by setting the following in the .env file:

 ```
 LOG_DIR="STDOUT"
 ```

-This can help when running workers in containers that don't have disk access.
-NSQ and Redis still require disk access for persistence.
+Persistent storage for NSQ is provided using AWS' Elastic File Service (EFS).
+Redis services is provided using the AWS PaaS offering elasticache, removing the need to maintain Redis containers, or scale them.

 The source tree is in `/srv/docker/preserv`